simongravelle/nmrformd/docs/source/tutorials/isotropic-system.rst

 .. container:: justify

-    Open a new Python script or a Jupyter notebook, and define the path to the data files:
+    Open a new Python script or a new notebook, and define the path to the data files:

 .. code-block:: python